General Security Tips

 - If you are walking when streets are relatively empty, make eye contact with everyone you pass and keep yourself at arm’s length away from them.

 - Walk briskly and confidently.

-- After dark public parks, vacant lots, and areas with excessive trees and bushes.
+- After dark, be aware of your surroundings if passing through public parks, vacant lots, and areas with excessive trees and bushes.

 - While waiting for a bus or MetroLink train, if the station is deserted, wait in a well-lit section with your back against the wall, if possible.

 - Always pay attention to your surroundings.